 GARD Pro Not Registered On the face of it, the Spanish town of Marinaleda is indistinguishable from any other in its region.
 Nestled in the picturesque Campiña valley, the surrounding countryside is made up of rolling green hills, miles of olive plantations and golden fields of wheat stretching as far as the eye can see.
 It’s also a democratic, anti-capitalist village whose mayor actively encourages shoplifting.
 Since the financial crisis began in 2008, Marinaleda has shot to fame — and so has its maverick mayor Juan Manuel Sánchez Gordillo, who earned the nickname,”The Spanish Robin Hood,” after organizing and carrying out a series of supermarket raids in a direct action protest last August.

 Source: Live Travel Enjoy via The Open Mind.
 Berlin 'borrowing shop' promotes the benefits of sharing.
 The most popular items in Berlin's first "borrowing shop" are the electric drills.
 At least one of the local people who have registered with Leila – a little shop on Fehrbelliner Strasse, north-east of the city centre – seems to be continually fixing shelves or hanging pictures.
 But it's not worth buying that person their own tools, said founder Nikolai Wolfert.
 "The average electric drill is used for 13 minutes in its entire lifetime – how does it make sense to buy something like that?

 There is a good possibility that inspiring human-scale solutions around the world can multiply and transform our political and economic landscape over the coming years.
 And it all starts with an increased awareness or consciousness.
 My experiences in numerous cultures over three decades, have revealed to me that most of our serious problems originate from a culture shaped by skewed economic priorities.
 We have been gradually ensnared in a global economic system that thrives on separation—cutting us off from one another and from nature.

 In part this is because, in the current system, it has become nearly impossible to support oneself doing meaningful work, like growing food, protecting the environment, or helping other people.
 Voices and Reflections of the Community Resilience and New Economy Movement.
 This week PCI launches a new report, Weaving the Community Resilience and New Economy Movement: Voices and Reflections from the Field, based on a series of interviews and conversations with visionary leaders who are bringing to life a new economic vision with thriving, resilient communities at its heart.
 A movement is emerging in many places, under many guises:New Economy (or Economies), Regenerative Economy, Solidarity Economy, Next Economy, Caring Economy, Sharing Economy, Thriving Resilience, Community Resilience, Community Economics, Oppositional Economy, High Road Economy, and other names.

 Mérida, 15th August 2014 (Venezuelanalysis.com) – Across Venezuela commune activists are creating regional Presidential Councils of Communal Governance in order to play an increased role in the management of local and regional affairs in conjunction with national authorities.
 The development comes after President Nicolas Maduro travelled to the western state of Lara last month to install the first such council.
 The councils are meant to be made up of representatives of each commune in a regional state, in addition to representatives of national government institutions and social programs.
 According to the communes ministry, these councils will be conduits of consultation and debate in order to influence national executive decision making.
 They are also to help design strategies and actions to effect a transition to a “communal state”, where powers and responsibilities are transferred from municipal and regional state governments to community councils and communes.

 Soup Kitchen Looks Like a Cafe, Offers a Side of Dignity.
 By Good News Network Thursday, March 13, 2014 Inspired - General Enter Masbia's front door and you will be greeted by a smiling host, who’ll then show you to your table.
 Moments later, an equally friendly server will offer you a hot and nutritious kosher meal, a fresh salad, and a beverage.
 The only difference between Masbia and other New York City restaurants comes at the end of each meal when there is no charge.
 That’s because Masbia—which means “to satiate” in Hebrew—is a soup kitchen for the hungry.
 The focus is on providing free and delicious meals to the hungry within a welcoming, cafe-style atmosphere.
-Mondragon: The Loving Society That Is Our Inevitable Future.
-Republished from ukiahcommunityblog.wordpress.com By Terry Mollner My first visit to Mondragon was in 1979.
+In 2009, Masbia expanded from one kitchen and dining hall in Brooklyn’s Boro Park, to a three-kitchen network throughout Brooklyn and Queens.

 Franco had had a difficult time defeating the Basques who had sided with the freely elected democratic socialist government against the fascists.
 The rainfall in the Pyrennes is such that there has never been a drought.
 The Philosophy of Father Arizmendi.
 Owenstown – A Garden City of our time built on co-operative principles | the3rdi magazine | the UK's foremost co-operative business magazine.
 Bill Nicol is the Project Director of The Hometown Foundation and Owenstown.
 Bill has 30 years’ experience in planning, economic development and large scale urban regeneration having worked in two local authorities, three enterprise agencies and two public-private partnerships.
 Prior to taking up the post as Project Director for the Hometown Foundation and Owenstown, he was Head of Property for Scottish Enterprise, Director of Clyde Waterfront and CEO of a pathfinder Urban Regeneration Company.